Branimir Georgiev

 At Hilscher, Branimir moved into software and discovered Python.
 He hit a gap no existing library could fill: protocol stacks built ONLY for communication, not for testing.
 You cannot craft malformed packets.
 You cannot simulate edge cases the spec does not cover.

-The best documentation is a conversation (2025 – Present)
+The best documentation is through a conversation (2025 – Present)

 At Heidelberg Materials, Branimir worked on PxTrend — an industrial historian built by Paranext.
 When the setup stalled, he drove to the nearest plant in Devnya, talked to the operators, learned from the clients, learned from the creator, and built understanding the only way that works — by experimenting, using it, and solving problems.
-The understanding of what a historian should do became the foundation for ImBrain.
-A special thanks to Edgar Poth, founder of Paranext, for sharing his knowledge directly.
+The understanding of what a historian should do became the foundation for what came next.

 Experience